eeea2222/Roo-Code-GUI/README.md

 - Add Poe as an AI provider so you can access Poe models directly in Roo Code.
 - Improve the xAI provider with a Responses API migration, reusable transform utilities, and updated Grok-4.20 defaults.
 - Fix MiniMax model listings and context window handling for more reliable setup.

+## What's New in the fork

+- add standalone GUI with vibe coding

 <details>
   <summary>🌐 Available languages</summary>